Peugeot e-2008 practicality & boot space

 4,300mm | 1,987mm | 1,550mm | 434/1,467 litres |

 Practicality is important in this class, and the e-2008 doesn’t disappoint.
-The 434-litre boot is a good size and shape, and loses nothing to its petrol and diesel-powered counterparts.
-There’s easily enough space for a chunky buggy or leggy dog; the weekly shop will be no challenge.
+The electric Peugeot’s boot is a good size and loses nothing to its petrol and diesel-powered counterparts.
+There’s enough space for a small dog or buggy in the boot, while two adults will be more than comfortable in the second row of seats.

 Peugeot e-2008 interior space, storage & comfort